1990 – 28th June – Warwick District Council – By Election – Kenilworth

 LUCKY 13 FOR LIBERAL DEMOCRATS

-This by-election was automatically called due to Lib-Dem councillor, Jill Wane, not attending any meetings in six months.
+This by-election was automatically called due to Lib-Dem councillor, Jill Wane, not attending any meetings for six months.
 But the Lib-Dems hung onto the seat by the skin of their teeth, by just 13 votes.
 It was the one of the closest fought elections in a long time.

 Ann Blacklock was the victorious candidate which will be her first time on the town council.
 She said of the count; “It was very exciting, we knew it was going to be close and had a good chance”.
 We knew we had support for Liberal Democrats policies but we did not know if they would turnout on the day.